vlayer-xyz/vlayer/book/src/advanced/prover.md

 ## Prover in-depth

 ### Prover parent contract
-Any contract function can be run in the vlayer prover, but to access the additional features listed above, the function must inherit from the `Prover` contract.
+Any contract function can be run in the vlayer prover, but to access the additional features listed above, the contract should inherit from the `Prover` contract and any function can be used as a proving function.

 ### Arguments and returned value
 Arbitrary arguments can be passed to Prover functions.
 All arguments are private, meaning they are not visible on-chain; however, they are visible to the prover server.